 DO bring back a souvenir.
 You know you’ll buy yourself something special, so get them something special too.

-So, you’re in another country, you’re longing to wear your dressy outfits, and you’re ready to dive into dating abroad.
+So, you’re in another country, you’re longing to wear your dressy outfits, you're O-V-E-R travel tips for couples, and in fact—you’re ready to dive into dating abroad.
 Hold up there, partner.
 Before you take the plunge of dating someone in another country, you’ll need to go in with the right mindset.

 DON’T assume that dating works the same in country “X.” Many cultures have different customs and behavior when it comes to dating.
 Make sure you’re up to speed before you drop your favorite pickup line.